A spoonful of sugar may help the medicine go down, but a spoonful of cinnamon ... that's an entirely different story.

-Cinnamon isn't the only ingredient that kids are challenging.
-Milk, marshmallows, and even water can stimulate kids' competitive edge.
-It's up to parents to know how kids are using (or abusing) what seem like harmless substances.
-To parents who are concerned about their kids taking part in risky competitions like the cinnamon challenge, try to understand the reasons why these games may seem appealing, advises Jill Weber, a Virginia-based clinical psychologist.
-"There's always some underlying motivator," she said.
+To parents who are concerned about their kids taking part in risky competitions like the cinnamon challenge or choking game, try to understand the reasons these games may seem appealing, advises Jill Weber, a Virginia-based clinical psychologist.
+"There's always some underlying motivator," she says.
 "If it's a lack of stimulation or novelty [in your child's life], try and channel that into sports or other, healthier activities."

-Know too that experimenting with risk is a normal part of human development.
-"Risk is a part of life," she says.
+Know, too, that experimenting with risk is a normal part of human development.
+"Risk is a part of life," Weber says.
 "In some ways, it's developmentally appropriate.
 [Kids are] learning to test their boundaries and find their way back to safety."
 If you suspect that your kid is playing these games, keep your cool.
-"Parents who panic should pause and understand that kids who do this aren't usually doing it regularly," says Weber.
+"Parents who panic should pause and understand that kids who do this aren't usually doing it regularly," she says.
 If you do confront your child, "You don't want to be too punitive.
 You want to be the kind of parent who your teen can talk to about this.
 Otherwise, they'll rebel."
 Weber recommends using a news report or article to jumpstart the conversation.

 This game can go from funny to frightening very quickly.
 The objective is to see how many full-size marshmallows kids can fit in their mouths before they can no longer say the words "chubby bunny."
 This game is especially popular on camp-outs, and successful strategies involve utilizing every spare inch of the mouth, including the throat.
 Chubby bunny has resulted in several choking deaths over the past several decades, including the heated case of 12-year-old Catherine Fish, who suffocated while playing the game at an annual fair hosted by her Chicago elementary school in 1999.